This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

-Use this template to create a tenancy agreement for a furnished or part-furnished flat.
+Use this template to create an agreement for a furnished or part-furnished flat.

-Use this template to create a tenancy agreement for an unfurnished flat.
+Use this template to create an agreement for an unfurnished flat.

-Use this template to create a tenancy agreement for an unfurnished house.
+Use this template to create an agreement for an unfurnished house.

-Use this template to create a tenancy agreement for a furnished or part-furnished house.
+Use this template to create an agreement for a furnished or part-furnished house.